vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 #### Append

-The append function is used to add a new block to the Merkle Patricia Trie.
+The append function is used to add a most recent block to the Merkle Patricia Trie.
 It takes the following arguments:

-- **elf_id**: a hash of the guest binary.
+- **elf_id**: a hash of the guest binary,
-- **block**: the block header to be added.
+- **block**: the block header to be added,
-- **mpt**: a sparse MPT containing two paths: one from the root to the parent block and one from the root to the node where the new block will be inserted.
+- **mpt**: a sparse MPT containing two paths: one from the root to the parent block and one from the root to the node where the new block will be inserted,
-- **proof**: a zero-knowledge proof (zk-proof) that verifies the correctness of the MPT so far.
+- **proof**: a zero-knowledge proof that all contained hashes so far belong to the same chain.
   The function ensures that the new block correctly follows the previous block by checking the parent block's hash.
 If everything is correct, it inserts the new block's hash into the trie.

 ```rs